slang-group/slang-group.github.io/_posts/2015-06-28-mongolian.markdown

 The modern Mongolian alphabet uses the Cyrillic alphabet.
 Traditional Mongolian uses its own script, written vertically top-to-bottom.

-## Rendering on the Web
+## Vertical Writing on the Web

-Traditional Mongolian text should be written vertically.
+Traditional Mongolian text should be written vertically, top-to-bottom.
 Two CSS properties should be used, though they are not supported in all browsers:

 You could also use a CSS transform to rotate a left-to-right block 90 degrees.